sumit-616/storyvord-internship-docs/feature-network.md

 ### ✅ **Centralized Data Flow**

-- All `useQuery` and `useMutation` logic lifted to parent pages.
-- Props passed down for **connections**, **requests**, **actions**, **handlers**.
+- All network-related **queries & mutations** are handled in parent components.
+- Reusable props pass **connection lists**, **actions**, and **handlers** down to children.
-- No duplicated logic — only one source of truth.
+- Prevents duplicated fetching logic — one **single source of truth**.

 ---

 ### ✅ **Send Request**

-- `SendRequestForm` handles modal flow.
+- The modal flow was simplified:
-- Removed obsolete **Full Name** field for cleaner UX.
-- Request submission:
-  - Validates receiver’s email.
-  - Calls `useSendConnectionRequestMutation`.
+  - The **Full Name** input was removed to make sending requests faster.
+  - After entering an email and optional note, the request is submitted.
-  - Shows success/error toast.
+  - Users get an immediate success/error toast.
-  - Closes modal automatically.
+  - Modals auto-close after actions for better UX.

 ---

 ### ✅ **Connection Requests**

+- Sent and received requests are shown in a clean list.
-- `RequestCard` shows:
+- Each request:
-  - Avatar, name, job title.
+  - Displays profile image, name, and role.
-  - Buttons for **Accept** and **Decline**.
+  - Provides **Accept** and **Decline** buttons.
-  - Loading state on action.
-- Accepts/declines handled via React Query mutations.
+  - Shows a **loading state** during any action for clarity.
+- After an action, the lists refresh automatically to stay in sync.

 ---

 ### ✅ **Similar Suggestions**

-- Displays a carousel/grid of recommended connections.
-- Each card has `Connect` → opens `SendRequestForm`.
+- Suggests new profiles users might know.
+- Rendered as a responsive grid or carousel.
-- Layout updated for long job titles with proper truncation.
+- Handles long job titles with safe truncation.
+- Each card includes:
+  - Avatar fallback.
+  - Profile info.
+  - Direct **Connect** button.

 ---

 ### ✅ **Message Summary**

-- Right-bottom widget on:
+- Appears as a **quick panel** on:
   - `/dashboard/`
   - `/crew/home/`
-- Shows quick list of connections.
+- Displays the user’s current network highlights.
-- Added **Search Bar** inside widget for instant filtering.
+- Added a **Search Bar** so users can instantly filter connections by name.
-- Applied max-height with scroll for large lists.
+- Includes scroll for large lists.
-- Fixed layout overflow bugs.
+- Solved overflow bugs for smoother display.

 ---

 ### ✅ **Full Network Pages**

 - `/dashboard/network/`
 - `/crew/network/`
-- Reuse:
-  - `MyNetwork`
-  - `ConnectionRequest`
-  - `SimilarSuggestions`
+- Combine:
+  - Full **My Network** list.
+  - **Sent** and **Received Requests**.
-  - `MessageSummary`
+  - **Similar Suggestions**.
-- Includes **search**, **filter**, **empty states**, and full interactions.
+  - **Search**, filters, empty states.

 ---

 ### ✅ **Internationalization**

-- Multi-language keys added for:
+- Added complete **multi-language support**:
   - English, Hindi, Spanish, French, German, Italian, Chinese.
-- Translations updated for:
-  - Empty states
-  - Actions
-  - Button labels
-  - Toast messages
+- All actions, toasts, empty messages are translated.
-- Consistent fallback text when data is empty or search returns no results.
+- Ensures consistency across every section.

 ---

-## 🔎 Search Improvements
+## 🔍 Search Enhancements

-- `SearchBar` integrated in:
-  - Dashboard panel
-  - Full Network pages
+- Users can search their connections:
+  - In the right-side panel.
+  - On full pages.
-  - Message Summary
+  - In the Message Summary widget.
-- Real-time filtering of connections by name.
+- Instant real-time filtering.
-- `noResultsFound` text shown if no match.
+- Clear fallback message if no results match.

 ---

-## ✅ Fixes & Polishing
+## ✅ UX Improvements & Fixes

-- Truncation for long job titles in **Similar Suggestions**.
+- Truncated long titles in suggestions to prevent UI breaking.
-- Consistent padding and scroll for quick lists.
+- Scroll and padding adjusted for large connection lists.
-- Better form handling with single input (Email only).
-- Navigation in sidebars updated to include **Network** link.
+- Navigation sidebar updated to include **Network** link for quick access.
-- Loading animations for sending, accepting, rejecting requests.
+- Added animations for request actions (Sending, Accepting, Rejecting).
-- Fallback avatars if user photo is missing.
+- Ensured all profile cards have fallback avatars for missing images.

 ---

 ## 🔗 Live Demonstration

-**📍 Right-Bottom Panel**
+**📍 Right Panel Quick View**

 - [`/dashboard/`](https://dev.storyvord.io/dashboard/)
 - [`/crew/home/`](https://dev.storyvord.io/crew/home/)